-3.14 The second part of Policy E11 requires that commercial animal-related development proposals

-Available online at: https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/700200/horses-welfare-codes-of-practice-april2018.pdf do not prejudice the agricultural operation of any holding.
+3.14 The second part of Policy E10, which deals solely with commercial development, includes a requirement that commercial animal-related development proposals do not prejudice the agricultural operation of any holding.
 Such developments may be applied for as a permanent means of diversification of the existing agricultural business to a non-agricultural commercial use, which could include uses such as boarding stables or riding schools.
 These may involve subdividing the land and could potentially have an adverse impact on the ongoing agricultural operation, rather than helping to support it.